NurMithu/fraud-detection/README.md

 **The autoencoder's role:** trained *only* on legitimate transactions, with no fraud labels at all, it still catches 81% of fraud by flagging unusual transaction patterns — useful as a complementary signal for fraud types the supervised models haven't seen before.

-## Live Dashboard Features

-- **Model comparison** — trains Logistic Regression, Random Forest, and XGBoost live, automatically selects the best by PR-AUC
-- **Adjustable threshold slider** — see the real-time precision/recall tradeoff and choose your own operating point
-- **Flagged transactions view** — see which specific transactions get flagged at your chosen threshold, downloadable as CSV
-- **Business impact estimate** — translates model performance into estimated € caught
-- **Bring your own data** — upload your own transaction CSV (same schema) and every chart and model retrains instantly

 ## How to Run